“The music is not in the notes but in the silence between.” Wolfgang Amadeus Mozart

 "Money for Nothing" was released as the album's second single.
 The song features Sting singing "I want my MTV" at the beginning.
 The lyrics are written from the point of view of two working-class men watching music videos and commenting on what they see.
 Mark Knopfler wrote it after overhearing delivery men in a New York department store complain about their jobs while watching MTV.
 Many of the lyrics were things they said.

-The song hit number 1 for three weeks on the US Billboard Hot 100, number 1 for three weeks on the US Top Rock Tracks chart, and number 4 in the UK.
+The song hit number 1 for three weeks on the US Billboard Hot 100, 1 on the US Top Rock Tracks chart and 4 in the UK.
 At the 28th Annual Grammy Awards in 1986, "Money for Nothing" won Best Rock Performance by a Duo or Group with Vocal and was nominated for Record of the Year and Song of the Year.
-Rolling Stone listed the song as the 94th greatest guitar song of all time.
+Rolling Stone listed the song as the 94th greatest guitar song ever.

 Steve Barron, who also directed the famous a-ha video for "Take On Me" and Thomas Dolby's "She Blinded Me With Science," was dispatched to do the video.
 Knopfler didn't like the idea, but his American girlfriend loved it, so Knopfler agreed.
 Barron said,